andrewturko/animated_headline/README.md

-All credit to Cody House, this git is simply used to host files.
+All credit to Codyhouse.co
+This git is simply used to host files.

 https://codyhouse.co/gem/css-animated-headlines/